-The problems start when they tell you that your phone must be registered with the government, and you must pay a substantial fee for registration, perhaps around US$100.
+The problems start when they tell you that your phone must be registered with the government.

 In my own experience, every person you talk with about registration provides differing and conflicting information on how registration is done, and what it may cost.
 You can spend a substantial amount of time and trouble, not to mention money, to register your phone for a pre-paid plan.